by Florence and Kenneth Wood

 A challenging new reading of the epic as extended metaphor provides the structure of a luni-solar calendar system.

-Homer’s Iliad as a source of much other astronomical knowledge concerning stars and constellations and an ancient concept of the universe, was published in Homer’s Secret Iliad (John Murray, 1999).
+An investigation into Homer’s Iliad as a source of other considerable astronomical knowledge was published in Homer’s Secret Iliad (John Murray, 1999).

 Other Page Links